The Difference Between NVR and DVR

 Setting up your CCTV system for home or business

 So you’ve already decided to install a CCTV surveillance system in your home or business.
-But before you think about the types of security cameras or where you’ll place them, you’ll need to decide whether you want to use an NVR (Network Video Recording) or DVR (Digital Video Recording) system.
+But before you think about the types of security cameras or where you’ll place them, you’ll need to understand what is the difference between NVR and DVR.
 Despite the similarity of the acronyms, the two systems are built differently, and there are pros and cons for each.
 The type of CCTV system you install will depend heavily on your needs and expectations for the system as well as the available infrastructure you’re building onto.

 NVR (Network Video Recording): Internet Surveillance